CanKesimliler/chess-engine/README.md

 # Notes for the future me
-- Further optimize generate_queen moves by actually writing the code than calling two functions and
-- make the functions inline after
+- Further optimize generate_queen moves by actually writing the code than calling two functions and make the functions inline after
-- might be a problem at encoding the moves promotion part and make_move function uses it

 # Updates from the last time